 The next time you need an easy, budget friendly side make these Grilled Carrots!
 You might also like Grilled Glazed Carrots Recipe.

-• Heavy Duty Foil
+• Heavy Duty Foil – Best to grill the carrots

-How to Grill Carrots in Foil:
+How to Grill Carrots in Foil

 Close up image of a foil pack

-How long to Grill Carrots in Foil:
+How long to Grill Carrots in Foil

 Make sure to cut your carrots about the same size.
 This ensure that your carrots are all done at the same time.
 Once your place your carrots on your preheated medium high heat grill, cook for about 20 minutes.